scottzanevra/fastai-live-video-logo-obfuscation/README.md

 # FASTAI LIVE VIDEO LOGO OBFUSCATION
-The Project aims To DETECT and OBFUCATE specific brand logos from clothing in a live video feed.
+The Project aims To DETECT and OBFUSCATE specific brand logos from clothing in a live video feed.

 ## Problem Statement
 A lot of movies, TV shows, or music videos blur out, remove or cover out the logos and/or brand names of certain companies when they appear on screen.
 This is known as product displacement.